buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 Accepting our faults is a critical starting point for ethical development, and a practice that the Buddha talked much about:

 {% include content_blurb.html category="canon" slug="an5.249" %}
-- The Buddha compares an unethical person to a charnal pit to point out the downsides of unethical conduct.
+- The Buddha compares an unethical person to a charnel pit to point out the downsides of unethical conduct.

 {% include content_blurb.html category="canon" slug="an8.14" %}
 - How do you react when someone criticizes you?
 Can you recognize yourself or someone you know in each of these eight ways?